Thank you for your message. We will contact you shortly.

 A closed-end fund (CEF) raises capital by selling a fixed number of shares at one time through an initial public offering (IPO).
 Once the initial capital is raised, the fund is “closed” and typically no longer directly offers its shares for sale.
 Instead, following its IPO, the fund’s shares trade on an exchange, such as the NYSE or the NASDAQ.
 Unlike a typical mutual fund, CEF shares are neither created nor redeemed in response to investor activity, which means the fund is better able to maintain a steady asset base.1

 Regulations limit the ratio of a fund’s leverage to its total assets, and the relatively steady asset base of a CEF makes staying within that ratio easier and more consistent.
 For this reason, leverage is generally more prevalent in CEFs than in other retail investment products.

 CEFs use leverage in an effort to enhance a fund’s income and return.
 It’s important to note that leverage magnifies portfolio performance, whether positive or negative:

 - If the underlying portfolio return is positive, a leveraged fund typically will have higher returns than an unleveraged fund with the same portfolio.

 - Conversely, if the underlying portfolio return is negative, a leveraged fund will have greater losses than an unleveraged version.

-It’s true that leverage increases swings in both directions, positive and negative.
-But over longer periods such as three or five years, leverage has historically delivered a boost in return that more than compensates for its extra cost and volatility.
+Time, however, is also important — over a longer period, such as three or five years, leverage has historically delivered incremental income that more than compensated for the associated cost and added volatility.

-The graph shows how this concept works, using hypothetical returns and leverage costs based on municipal bond market indexes (since municipal bonds are the largest CEF asset class).
-In this illustration, leverage adds positive return in:
+The following graph demonstrates this concept, using hypothetical returns and leverage costs based on municipal bond market indexes.
+Municipal bonds represent the largest CEF asset class, and are used in the example to provide the broadest sample.

 Leverage benefited this hypothetical strategy, offering: